 Drawing Room promotes drawing culture by bringing together participants form diverse backgrounds, skills and expertise.
-Drawing Room provides a safe and open creative platform for encounters, researcha and drawing experimentaton.
+Drawing Room provides an inspiring creative platform for encounters, artistic research and drawing experimentaton.

 Facilitated by Vjeko Sager

-Artropolis 2003 // catalogue essay by Vjeko Sager
+Artropolis 2003 // curatorial essay by Vjeko Sager

 Vancouver Sun/ diviNation 2014